JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/The_Context_of_The_Life_and_Teachings_of_Jesus.md

 ## What Can Each Of Us Do In Our Lifetime?

 > _You who have professed entrance into the kingdom of heaven are altogether too vacillating and indefinite in your teaching conduct.
 The heathen strike directly for their objectives; you are guilty of too much chronic yearning.
 If you desire to enter the kingdom, why do you not take it by spiritual assault even as the heathen take a city they lay siege to?
-You are hardly worthy of the kingdom when your service consists so largely in an attitude of regretting the past, whining over the present, and vainly hoping for the future._ ([UB 155:1.3](/en/The_Urantia_Book/155#p1_3))
+You are hardly worthy of the kingdom when your service consists so largely in an attitude of regretting the past, whining over the present, and vainly hoping for the future._ (<a id="s162_536"></a>[UB 155:1.3](/en/The_Urantia_Book/155#p1_3))

 ## Three Powerful Little Stories